-Ken Window joined No 6 Flight Gympie in 1955 and rose to the rank of Cadel Pilot Officer.
+Ken Window joined No 6 Flight Gympie in 1955 and rose to the rank of Cadet Pilot Officer.

 In 1960, he enlisted in the RAAF Reserve as a commissioned officer, attaining the rank of Flight Lieutenant, and served as Training Officer with No 8 Flight Amberley.
-He resigned in 1976 when transfered to the Gold Coast as area manager of the company in which he was then working.
+He resigned in 1976 when transferred to the Gold Coast as area manager of the company in which he was then working for.

-He has been married to Beverley for 51 years and they have two children and three grandchildren.
+He has been married to Beverley since 1964 and they have two children and three grandchildren.